 In fact the earlier definitions of Agnostic were much broader than the theological sense.
 That is to say ignorance in any number of topics, e.g. you could be Agnostic about metaphysics.

-It should Agnosticism is more to do with “knowledge” than “belief” but can be used in an epistemological way.
+It should be noted that agnosticism is thought more to do with “knowledge” than “belief” but can be used in an epistemological way.

 Consider, for example, this passage written by the agnostic, Anthony Kenny (1983: 84–85):(Draper, 2017).